 - To take opportunities, to change.
 To be hospitable to ideas and to people.

-CAMP has a broad range of activities that are divided on this website into Events and Projects.
+CAMP has a broad range of activities that are divided on this website into Events, Projects, Works and Texts.
 Events are gatherings at CAMP, or by the group elsewhere.
-See past events.
 Projects are long-duration explorations of ongoing interests, beyond particular events.
-See projects.